valhuber/ApiLogicServer/api_logic_server_cli/docs/Tech-m1.md

 On investigation, you can create separate docker images for x86 vs. ARM.
 The ARM version starts instantly.

-#### Building Docker Images - faiing
+#### Building Dual Docker Images - failing

-It is possible to build images that run on both, but I have not been able to address that.
+It appears to be possible to build images that run on both AMD and ARM, but I have not been able to address that.
   Initial attempt failed with:

 ```